At The Messiah's Death

 - Red heifer – without spot – ‘clean’, never yoked for work - perfect sacrifice,

 - Taken outside the camp and slain - just as The Messiah was.

 - Blood sprinkled seven times before the Tabernacle - blood shed

 - Burned totally - complete offering

-- Priest takes cedar wood - The Cross
+- Priest takes cedar wood - symbolic of the torture stake

 - Scarlet – royalty